 While these certifications are not required to be considered for a staff position, they do add credibility to an application.
-We train all our staff in pre-camp with a basic level of first aid and safety training, but we like to have a large group of previously certified staff that we can count on in an emergency.
+We train all of our staff in pre-camp with a basic level of first aid and safety training, but we like to have a large group of previously certified staff that we can count on in an emergency.
 Therefore these certifications will only help you in the application process.

 We have two distinct wooded areas in camp that serve as “boys camp” and “girls camp” with a large field (Main Field) separating them.

 Because of the wildlife that would want to share your treats, we ask that campers and staff keep food out of their cabins.
-Ants, mice, squirrels, etc. are among the critters that you would quickly have sharing your space if you stored food in your cabin.
+Ants, mice, squirrels, and more are among the critters that you would quickly have sharing your space if you stored food in your cabin.
 We also feel it is unfair to allow staff to have food in cabins when campers cannot.
-In addition to meals, snacks are available throughout the day if you find that you’re hungry and staff have an incredible staff snack each night at 10:45pm.
+In addition to meals, snacks are available throughout the day if you find that you’re hungry, and staff have an incredible staff snack each night at 10:45pm.

 Absolutely!
 We try to organize three Staff Recs per week (and often more!) with a special snack and some type of activity.
 There is also usually one game of “Win Mark & Jeff’s Money” each week (a trivia game show type tournament in which all staff compete), campfires, movie nights, and more!

 Pre-camp is a critical part of our staff program and we require our staff to be present for the duration of the training period.
 In some cases, we know that our younger staff may run into conflicts with high school exam and graduation schedules.
 We suggest talking to your teachers or school administration right away if there is a conflict.
 Sometimes it’s possible to write an exam earlier in such cases.
 If it is impossible to reschedule an exam or if your graduation falls during pre-camp, please let us know, and we may be able to make a special arrangement to allow you to return home for a day to write the exam or attend graduation.